• Archive

 While Yoder family members may turn away from many things they consider modern, they have discovered a deeper truth in their slow-paced life in Mays Lick, where they are surrounded by animals, open fields and the richness of family.

-The Yoder family, an Old Order Amish family, do their evening chores in Mays Lick.
-Chores are divided up between the family after the kids get home from school, but are often completed together.
+The Yoders do their evening chores in Mays Lick.
+Chores are divided among family members after the kids get home from school, but are often completed together.

-Diann Yoder, 29, cut and sewed matching blue clothing for her family, with her daughter Katelyn, 2, in her lap in Mays Lick.
+Diann Yoder, 29, cut and sewed matching blue clothing for her family, with her daughter Katelyn, 2, in her lap.
 Diann’s mom gifted her children a dark blue fabric for this year’s Christmas dresses and shirts, a tradition that she keeps each year.

-Astro turf is laid and flattened out by Sam and Diann in a skid steer, where an old worn swingset used to sit on Oct 22 in Mays Lick.
-Sam had spent the day building a new swingset to replace the old one.
+Artificial turf is laid and flattened out by Sam and Diann in a skid steer, where an old worn swingset used to be.
+Sam spent the day building a new swing set to replace the old one.

-Katelyn, Adrian, 8, and Emily, 6, rotate laps down the slide on the new swingset their father built that day on Oct.
-22, in Mays lick.
+Katelyn, Adrian, 8, and Emily, 6, rotate laps down the slide on the new swing set their father built that day.
 The kids were promised a new play structure for Christmas.

-Sam and Diann read their Daily Devotion to their three children before school on Oct.
-23 in Mays Lick.
+Sam and Diann read a daily devotion to their three children before school.
 Devotions are read and translated in German.

-Adrian and Katelyn help their mother with the morning dishes on Oct.
-23, in Mays Lick.
+Adrian and Katelyn help their mother with the morning dishes.
 After eating a breakfast of waffles and coffee-flavored ice cream and reading their morning devotions, they can clean up before their ride to school arrives.

-Sam stops at the People’s Bank in his buggy on his way to take hot lunch to his childrens’ school on Oct.
-23 in Mays Lick.
-Buggys are allowed on the highway, but typically hug the shoulder of the road.
+Sam stops at People’s Bank in his buggy on his way to take hot lunch to his childrens’ school.
+Buggys are allowed on the highway, but typically hug the shoulder.

-Diann joined a game of softball with the older kids outside their two-room school house on Oct.
-23 in Mays Lick.
-Besides the two classrooms, the school has a large gym and a playground outside.
+Diann joined a game of softball with the older kids outside their school in Mays Lick.
+In addition to two classrooms, the school has a large gym and a playground.

-Diann ran to home base during a game of softball at her childrens’ school on Oct.
-23 in Mays Lick.
+Diann ran to home base during a game of softball at her childrens’ school.
 Sam and Diann bring hot lunch to feed the children, along with Diann’s sisters, three times a month.

 Join Us